Photonic cross-noise spectroscopy of Majorana bound states: Influence of nonlocal tunnel couplings between MBSs and QDs

-In this section, we investigate the influence of non-local tunneling amplitudes, i.e. the tunneling between QD levels and MBSs on opposite sides \cite{Prada2017, Schuray2017,Clarke2017}.
-To include the non-local tunneling terms, we replace the second line in Eq. \eqref{eq:H_e,fermion} by
+In this section, we investigate the influence of nonlocal tunneling amplitudes, i.e. the tunneling between QD levels and MBSs on opposite sides \cite{Prada2017, Schuray2017,Clarke2017}.
+To include the nonlocal tunneling terms, we replace the second line in Eq. \eqref{eq:H_e,fermion} by